sivagokul57/WiFiBrute/README.md

 # Disclaimer
 This tool is intended for educational purposes only.
 Unauthorized use of this tool to access networks is illegal and unethical.
 Always obtain permission from the network owner before using this tool.
 # License
-This project is licensed under the GNU General Public License.
+This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.
 # Contribute
 Contributions are welcome!
 Please fork this repository and submit a pull request.